 Needless to say, 2007 – 2010 were not great years for me (…and most of the country).

-So, there I was…80 lbs. heavier, shoulder + knee injuries, no job + school debt, a new baby to provide for, and not much of anything in my life in terms of motivation…until the day I realized this train wasn’t coming back unless I did something to make it change direction.
+So, there I was, almost 90 lbs. over weight with shoulder + knee injuries, no job + school debt, a new baby to provide for, and not much of anything in my life in terms of motivation…until the day I realized this train wasn’t coming back unless I did something to make it change direction.
 I was on a fast-track to type 2 diabetes (very common in my family), continuing mounting asthma problems, hypertension, and an overall unhealthy lifestyle.

 And then it happened, the famous conversation with my twin brother…the conversation that changed my life and led me on the journey to change my lifestyle.
 It was mid-2009 when my brother and I were having a casual conversation that turned ugly quick.
 It ended with him telling me that my life had changed and, with it, so had my body.
 Gaining weight and/or maintaining my current weight had become my body’s state of normality – it’s equilibrium, and it would not budge.
 I told him I could do it (get back in shape) if I really wanted to.
 I told him I could get back to my pre-wedding weight of 170 lbs.